top of page

 Introduction

-It's not uncommon for our clients to reduce fees when they transition across from managing their retirement planning on a non-advised basis (DIY) basis to our ongoing financial planning and advice service.
-Below we look at a recent case where a client had hitherto held their investment funds on a couple of retail platforms.
+It's not uncommon for our clients to reduce fees when they transition from managing their retirement planning on a non-advised basis (DIY) to our ongoing financial planning and advice service.
+Below, we look at a recent case in which a client had previously held their investment funds on several retail platforms.

 The top level: a saving of £2,500 a year

-On an investment pot of around £1.45m, our client will save around £2,500 a year versus their current non-advised offering.
+With an investment pot of around £1.45m, our client will save around £2,500 a year compared to their current non-advised offering.

 Of course, we could talk about how we deliver huge value to our clients and help prevent them from making expensive mistakes with their retirement planning, but this blog is solely focused on how this client saved money!